On the sign patterns of entrywise positivity preservers in fixed dimension

-From \eqref{Eweakmaj}, $\phi$ is symmetric (since $U(N)$ contains the permutations in $S_N$).
+From~\eqref{Eweakmaj}, $\phi$ is symmetric (since $U(N)$ contains the permutation matrices~$S_N$).
 We next claim $\phi(\bm)$ is coordinatewise non-decreasing in $\bm$.
-Indeed, by a limiting argument it suffices to consider $\bm, \bn$ with pairwise distinct coordinates, whence $\phi(\bm) = G_\bu(\bm)$ by the Harish-Chandra--Itzykson--Zuber formula \eqref{hciz}.
-But now if $\bm \geqslant \bn$ coordinatewise, then by Corollary \ref{Creal} (which we remark requires the positivity part of the result of Lam et al \cite{LPP}),
+Indeed, by a limiting argument it suffices to consider $\bm, \bn$ with pairwise distinct coordinates, whence $\phi(\bm) = G_\bu(\bm)$ by the Harish-Chandra--Itzykson--Zuber formula~\eqref{hciz}.
+But now if $\bm \geqslant \bn$ coordinatewise, then by Corollary~\ref{Creal} (which we remark requires the positivity part of the result of Lam et al~\cite{LPP}),

-with $\bu(\epsilon) \coloneqq (1,\epsilon, \dots, \epsilon^{N-1})^T$ as in \eqref{Evector}, and $\epsilon > 1$ chosen to be so small that $\epsilon^{N-1} < u_j\ \forall j$.
+with $\bu(\epsilon) \coloneqq (1,\epsilon, \dots, \epsilon^{N-1})^T$ as in~\eqref{Evector}, and $\epsilon > 1$ chosen to be so small that $\epsilon^{N-1} < u_j\ \forall j$.
 In other words,

-Now taking $\epsilon \to 1^+$ and applying \eqref{Eprincipal} proves the claim for $\phi = G_\bu$, whence for $F_\bu$.
+Now taking $\epsilon \to 1^+$ and applying~\eqref{Eprincipal} proves the claim for $\phi = G_\bu$, whence for $F_\bu$.